-AI Trailer Video Tutorial: Tension Arc in 45 Seconds
+AI Trailer Tutorial: A Tension Arc in 45 Seconds

-Build a 45-second AI trailer with a real tension arc — setup, escalation, button — using Sora, Veo, and Kling.
+Build a 45-second AI trailer with a real tension arc (setup, escalation, button) using Veo 3.1 and Kling 3.0, with June 2026 pricing and shot counts.

 A trailer that does not pull tension reads as a montage.
-Sora, Veo, and Kling will gladly hand you 30 cool clips with nothing connecting them; that is the AI default.
-This tutorial gives you a 45-second trailer with a real arc: setup that promises a question, escalation that raises the stakes, and a button that makes the viewer want to know more.
+Today’s video models will gladly hand you 30 cool clips with nothing connecting them; that is the default output.
+This tutorial builds a 45-second trailer with a real arc: a setup that poses a question, an escalation that raises the stakes, and a button that makes the viewer want the full version.
 The structural decisions matter more than the prompt craft.
 Get the arc right and even mediocre shots feel cinematic; get the arc wrong and the best AI footage still feels random.

 Who this is for

-Indie filmmakers proving a concept before pitching, founders making teaser videos for a launch, content creators building IP arcs across short formats, and ad teams making a 45-second hero piece for a campaign.
+Indie filmmakers proving a concept before pitching, founders making a launch teaser, content creators building IP arcs across short formats, and ad teams making a 45-second hero piece for a campaign.

 Before you start